How to apply for a Prospective Marriage Visa

 If you’ve been approved for a Prospective Marriage Visa, you’re probably wondering: how do I secure a permanent partner visa?

-This is an important step in your journey to becoming a permanent Australian citizen, and it is a condition of being approved for a temporary 300 visa.
+This is an important step in your journey to becoming a permanent Australian citizen, and it is a condition of being approved for a short-term 300 visa.

 First up, you need to marry your partner.
 Whether this marriage takes place inside or outside Australia, it must be considered a valid marriage under Australian law.